Please note, UPMC Western Behavioral Health only provides ADHD services to children, adolescents, and young adults ages 5 to 25.

 We are happy to work with individuals who also have wraparound services.
 However, insurance will not pay for multiple therapists.

-We are willing to help individuals get the classroom support they need.
-Discuss letters of accommodation with the psychiatrist.
+We are willing to help individuals receive the classroom support they need.
+You can discuss letters of accommodation with your psychiatrist.

-Yes, we need you to have our program scales completed, even if you have other paperwork.
-Your documents will be helpful to us but our comprehensive rating scales cover information that general scales can miss.
+Yes, we need you to have information for our specific services, even if you have other paperwork.
+Your school documents will be helpful to us, however our comprehensive rating scales cover information that general scales do not always include.

-Yes, it is fine for you to limit information shared with the school.
-However, we will need another source of information, such as a baby sitter, coach or adult mentor, to learn the scope of your child’s issues in different settings.
+You are able to limit the information you choose to share with your child's school.
+However, we will need another personal reference, such as a babysitter, coach, or adult mentor, to learn the scope of your child's behavioral health needs in different settings.

 We help younger children improve structure and support within the family setting.
 Please refer to the treatment section for details.

 Typically, we would ask you to stop working with others while you are in treatment with us.
 We take over managing medications and therapy.
-However, if you feel strongly about your current relationships, we will do everything possible to work with you on a solution
+However, if you feel strongly about your current relationships, we will do everything possible to work with you and your child on a solution.

-Our program designed for short-term, targeted treatment of ADHD only.
-We encourage you to complete other mental health treatment before considering our program.
-If you have other diagnoses that are under control, we are happy to discuss the benefits of ADHD treatment with you.
+Our services are designed for short-term, targeted treatment of ADHD.
+We encourage you and your child to complete other mental health treatment before considering our program.
+If your child has other diagnoses that you are already managing successfully, we are happy to discuss the benefits of ADHD treatment with you.